bgmorton/courier-cron/README.md

 ...and then filling out the require details.

 The following must also be configured on the Courier Side: [Templates, Recipients, and Brands](https://www.courier.com/docs/getting-started/courier-concepts/).
 Each of these will have their own unique ID which is used by the Courier SDK and can should be added to the `.env` file.

+## Using Laravel?

+There's no need to use Crunz if you're using Laravel - [it already has scheduling built in](https://laravel.com/docs/10.x/scheduling).